MacsiDigital/laravel-eloquent-extended/README.md

 ```

-We can then retrieve by slug with the withSlug scoped query method
+We can then retrieve by the slug with the withSlug scoped query method

 ``` php
 $test = new model;